 It was a huge relief to have it accepted after many failed attempts at formatting.
 Seeing it in print though, put all of the worry to bed.
 Such an exciting moment.

-What made you decide to become a publisher?
+What made you decide to start hope & plum?

 I want to take dreamers and hopers and turn them into doers.
 I want to encourage talent and help them turn that talent into a sustainable business and career.
 Writers need to write, artists need to create.
 Both need support, encouragement and guidance.
 I try to provide that so that they can find an audience and engage with them.
 Books for book lovers.
 Careers for creatives.